Myst Boutique Hotel – Brand new luxury hotel with a large pool, private jacuzzis, and a fantastic restaurant in a quiet neighborhood.

 Myst Boutique Hotel – Location

-- Area: Tranquil location about 800 meters north of Oia, offering much more privacy than any of the caldera hotels, while still being walking distance to the village’s best dining, shopping, and attractions.
-The caldera’s edge is only 17 minutes away on foot, while the Oia Bus Terminal is only 15 minutes away, making it very easy to visit the capitol Fira or the ruins of Akrotiri.
+• Area: Tranquil location about 800 meters north of Oia, offering much more privacy than any of the caldera hotels, while still being walking distance to the village’s best dining, shopping, and attractions.
+The caldera’s edge is only 17 minutes away on foot, while the Oia Bus Terminal is only 15 minutes away, making it very easy to visit the capital Fira or the ruins of Akrotiri.

 Myst Boutique Hotel – The Basics

 - Ages: An adults-only hotel, guests 16 years and above are allowed.
 Guests tend to be couples celebrating a special occasion, usually a honeymoon or anniversary.
 The summer months see a handful of families with older kids, but this is primarily a couples’ hotel.

 - Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 2km from the hotel.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
 (Buy a snack at one of the restaurants, and the waiter will be happy to call one.)

 - View: All rooms offer a sea view or sunset sea view over the Aegean, but not the caldera.

 - Private Pools/Jacuzzis: 17 of 19 rooms feature outdoor, private jacuzzis on their terraces.

 - Parking: Plenty of free street parking in front of the hotel.